fern-api/fern/README.md

 Here's a quick look at the most popular CLI commands.
 View the documentation for [all CLI commands](https://docs.buildwithfern.com/overview/cli/cli).

+`fern init`: adds a new starter API to your repository.

+`fern check`: validate your API definition and Fern configuration.

 `fern generate`: run the generators specified in `generators.yml`.

-`fern check`: validate your API definition and Fern configuration.
-[Read more.](https://docs.buildwithfern.com/overview/cli/fern-check)

 `fern add <generator>`: include a new generator in your `generators.yml`.
 For example, `fern add fern-python-sdk`.
-[Read more.](https://docs.buildwithfern.com/overview/cli/fern-add)

-`fern init`: adds a new starter API to your repository.

 ## Community